PaulRainsford/CV/README.md

 ### Committed

-- Coming fron a totally non tech background and completing an entire 16 week bootcmp remotely has required considerable amounts of discipline and focus and commitment to the challenge.
+- Coming fron a totally non tech background and completing an entire 16 week bootcamp remotely has required considerable amounts of discipline, focus and commitment to the challenge.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Jul '21 - Oct '21)

-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
+- Makers is an intensive and highly selective 16 week software development bootcamp with the aim of producing self-sufficient developers.
+- Used pair programming regularly, which required good communication and teamwork in problem solving.
+- Worked in an agile environment of extreme programming with the focus on producing high quality, clean code.
-- OOP, TDD, MVC, DDD
+- Developed an understanding of OOP, TDD, BDD, MVC, DDD and SOLID principles.
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- Independently and quickly learnt the new technologies needed to deliver the course group projects under strict time constraints.
+- Worked with Ruby, JavaScript, Node.js, Express, React, Sinatra, Bootstrap, PostgreSQL, MongoDB, RSpec, Capybara, Jasmine, Jest and Cypress.

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+A keen interest in most sports, especially football.<br>
+Keeping fit.<br>
+Charity fund raising - currently training for a half marathon to raise funds fo Cystic Fibrosis Trust.<br>
+Reading.<br>